From Xojo Documentation

 - We can create an SQLite database from scratch via code from the app.

-In order to accomplish these operations, among others involved with database management, Xojo offers two classes to choose from depending of the target platform:
+In order to accomplish these operations, among others involved with database management, Xojo offers a Class that makes everything simpler:

 - SQLiteDatabase.
-This is the class we need to use for Console, Desktop and Web apps.
+This is the class we need to use for Console, Desktop, Web and iOS apps.

 In addition, sharing the same database library (or engine) release also means that our apps will be 100% portable between all the supported platforms.
 Thus, the most important fact we have to remember is that, while we may not be using the latest available SQLite release, we will not be using a release far away either; and with the assurance that we will get the same behavior no matter that the solution will be running under macOS, Windows or Linux, for example.